TarikCanavar/LiveLearn/README.md

 Online learning platform
 In this project .NET HTML,CSS and Bootstrap is used with SQL Server Management Studio.
 Project includes admin panel with additional authorizations.
-Project aims a organized an simplified use of online courses.
+Project aims an organized and simplified use of online courses.